Virginia truck driver negligence attorneys

 If you have been injured or lost a loved one in an accident involving a semi-truck, you may be able to receive money to cover your medical bills, lost wages, funeral costs, and more.
 To find out what you should do after a tractor-trailer accident, call the truck accident lawyers at GibsonSingleton Virginia Injury Attorneys at (804) 203-0385 or toll-free at (855) 781-6777 for a FREE consultation.
 As former U.S. Marines, we will help you prepare a plan.
 And if you hire us, we will execute it for you.

 The DOT regulates the trucking industry, and it works to keep our roads safe through its Federal Motor Carrier Safety Administration (FMCSA).
 In addition to its strict licensing policies, the FMCSA limits how much a loaded tractor-trailer can weigh (80,000 pounds) and how many hours an operator can drive without taking a break.

 Federal trucking regulations help make our highways safer, but negligent truck drivers are still a big problem.
 Focus on profits and carelessness of drivers and their employers can lead to oversights that endanger your family, especially through the following types of negligence:

 - Overloading the trailer to transport more cargo

-- Driving too many hours without a break, or driving too many days in a row
+- Driving too many hours without a break

 - Driving under the influence of drugs or alcohol